AdobeDocs/experience-manager-64.it-IT/help/sites-developing/customizing-content-fragment-models.md

 >
 >Non ***devi*** cambiare nulla nel `/libs` percorso.
 >
->Questo perché il contenuto di `/libs` viene sovrascritto al successivo aggiornamento dell’istanza (e potrebbe essere sovrascritto quando applicate un hotfix o un pacchetto di funzioni).
+>Questo perché il contenuto di `/libs` viene sovrascritto al successivo aggiornamento dell’istanza (e potrebbe essere sovrascritto quando si applica un hotfix o un pacchetto di funzioni).

 <!-- Please uncomment when files are used
 The properties on the right side define a form that is submitted directly into JCR under `/conf`; see the path in the example [Structure of a Model](/help/sites-developing/customizing-content-fragment-models.md#structure-of-a-model).